shipshapecode/website-astro/data/posts/2023-01-23-react-viewer-context-pattern.md

 ### Final Thoughts

-To some extent the SSR version of `useAuthenticatedViewer` should also redirect in the case that the session cookie expires etc.
+To some extent, the SSR version of `useAuthenticatedViewer` should also redirect in the case that the session cookie expires etc.